tmont/puppet-nodejs/README.md

 }
 ```

 It builds NodeJS from source.
-If you want use the builtin
+If you want to use the builtin
 packages or Node's PPA, this is not the module for you.

 After installation, the module creates the following symbolic links: